VzxPLnHqr/nixos-airgapped/README.md

 ### Airgapped NixOS

+# WARNING: this is experimental.
+DO NOT USE FOR ANYTHING OF VALUE.

 [NixOS](https://nixos.org) is highly configurable and also reproducible.
 We can use these features to build a bootable image which has all of the stuff we want and (hopefully) none of the stuff we do not want, such as: